hatemecha/blob-tracker/README.md

   * **Video File Selection:** Graphical interface to easily select the input video.
   * **Foreground Segmentation:** Uses the MOG2 algorithm for background subtraction to create a foreground mask.
   * **Blob Detection:** Identifies contours in the foreground mask and filters out those below a defined minimum area.
-  * **Object Tracking:** A proximity-based tracking system assigns unique IDs to objects and tracks them across frames.
+  * **Object Tracking:** A proximity-based tracking system assigns unique IDs and colors to objects, tracking them across frames and recording recent positions for trail visualization.
-  * **Real-time Control Panel:** Allows dynamic adjustment of key parameters such as threshold, minimum blob area, maximum tracking distance, maximum number of blobs, background subtractor history, variance threshold, and bounding box color.
+  * **Real-time Control Panel:** Allows dynamic adjustment of key parameters such as threshold, minimum blob area, maximum tracking distance, maximum number of blobs, background subtractor history, variance threshold, trail length, and trail visibility.
   * **Mosaic Visualization:** Simultaneously displays the original frame, foreground mask, clean mask, and the output frame with tracked objects.
   * **Video Export:** Exports the processed video to a new MP4 file, complete with a progress bar.
   * **Audio Merging:** Automatically combines the audio from the original video with the exported video.